 Gediflux trials Aim: To identify the lines with good tolerance to multiple stresses (years 4 - 5) What are the similarities / differences between the three traits ?
-Accessing the WGIN germplasm Two routes: RRes - by E. mailing directly to WGIN JIC - Genetic Resources Unit
+Accessing the WGIN germplasm Two routes: RRes - by E. mailing directly to WGIN JIC - Genetic Resources Unit - National Capability Mike Ambrose BBSRC

-Collections / Genetic Resources Unit
+Genetic Resources Unit Collections /

+Databases

 What's New

 Publications

 People

 GRU

 Links

 Return to Genetic Resources The Centre is custodian of a number of key germplasm collections which serve academic, industrial and non-industrial groups both within the UK and internationally.
 They are the subject of research in their own right as well as being involved in a range of collaborative programmes.
-The collections housed within a purpose built facility maintained at 1.5 °C and 10%RH with some 600m of storage capacity.
+The collections housed within a purpose built facility maintained at 1.5 °C and 10%RH with some 600m3 of storage capacity.

 Material from the collections is available on request to research, academic and commercial communities subject to availability.
 A material transfer agreement is required before seed is released.
 Please email for details of the agreement.

 For further information relating to the collections please contact: Mike Ambrose John Innes Centre, Norwich Research Park Colney Lane, Norwich, NR4 7UH.
 TEL: +01603 450630 EMAIL:JIC.geneticresources@bbsrc.ac.uk

-Mike Ambrose

-Accession numbers over 40,000 for RRes WGIN accessions Central storage of grain from the field trials 8 years of field trials
+Accession numbers over 40,000 for RRes WGIN accessions

+Central storage of grain from the field trials

+9 years of field trials

 The stored samples - 500 g / 1 kg grain at - 20 C

-~ 7,000 samples with associated metadata
+~ 7,350 samples with associated metadata

 Key biological resources for new projects and / or pilot studies

 The Networking objectives

 8 of the 20 activities

 The Defra WGIN: Dissemination, Liaison and Communication

-Annual "Stakeholders' Forum" (Nov) Focussed Workshop - 2009, 2013 'A x C mapping popn' 2010 - DArT marker analysis Workshops with overseas partner organisations: CIMMYT, INRA, 2010 - Serbia / Eastern Europe 2011- Brazil, 2013 ?

-Web Site (www.WGIN.org.UK) Six Monthly Electronic Newsletter Scientific publications Annual displays at 'Cereals'
+Annual "Stakeholders' Forum" (Nov-eDec) Focussed Workshop - 2009, 2013 'A x C mapping popn' 2010 - DArT marker analysis Workshops with overseas partner organisations: CIMMYT, INRA, 2010 - Serbia / Eastern Europe 2011- Brazil, 2014 - Hungary Web Site (www.WGIN.org.UK) Wheat Six Monthly Electronic Newsletter Genetic Scientific publications Annual displays at 'Cereals' Improvement E. mail:wgin.defra@bbsrc.ac.uk

-E. mail:wgin.defra@bbsrc.ac.uk

-Wheat Genetic Improvement Network